Understanding the Role of Textual Prompts in LLM for Time Series Forecasting: an Adapter View: Developing Explicit Adapters for Large Language Models in Time Series Analysis

-The overall architecture of our proposed model are shown in Figure \ref{fig:structure_2}.
+Section \ref{sec:explore_linguistic} has validated the effectiveness of explicit adapters.
+To incorporate time series-specific information, we design various adapters into OFA.
+The overall architecture of our proposed method is shown in Figure \ref{fig:structure_2}.
 After undergoing instance normalization and patching, the primary tokens for transformers are mapped by the TS input embedding module.
-We then insert various time series specific adapters into the pre-trained language model.
-For each transformer block, we concatenate learnable prompts obtained through frequency adapter with the input tokens.
-Temporal adapters and channel adapters are inserted after the multi-head attention module.
-We utilize the reshape operation to convert the feature from temporal dimension to channel dimension.
 Finally, the representation of last block is applied into various downstream tasks.